 Under the Entities > Employee > Forms node, open the EmployeeBrowsingForm form.

-Drag and drop the Picture attribute into the first vertical container as shown below:
+Drag the Picture attribute and drop it into the first vertical container, as shown below.

-In the General section of the Properties view, set the Component Type property to Image.
+In the Properties view, in the General section, set the Component Type property to Image.

 In the General section of the Properties view, enter the following values: